-It is amusing how director Girish A D choose to title his debut feature Thanneer Mathan Dinangal.
+It is amusing how director Girish A D chose to title his debut feature as Thanneer Mathan Dinangal.
 One that translates to ‘Days of Watermelon’, the title, indeed, is not necessarily a misfit.
 Then again, the filmmaker deliberately throws in watermelon motifs throughout to legitimize this connection.
-That makes us think whether this metaphor was necessary at all, in a film that is so relatable, so filled with a confident sense of everydayness.
-If at all there existed the need to invite a vegetable (or rather a spice) into the picture, it would have been the nutmeg (‘Jaathikka’ in Malayalam) fruit which forms a delicate part of the story – for a fact it is in a nutmeg orchard that the lovers perch, the friendships bloom.
+That makes us think whether this metaphor was necessary at all, in a film that is so relatable, surrounded by an instant sense of belonging.
+If at all there existed the need to invite a vegetable (or rather a spice) into the picture, it would have been the nutmeg (‘Jaathikka’ in Malayalam) fruit which forms a delicate part of the story – for a fact it is in a nutmeg orchard that the lovers perch and the friendships bloom.

 Title aside, Thanneer Mathan Dinangal is all about secondary school days.
 The transitional days, to be more explicit.
 Set in a generic Christian missionary school called St. Sebastian’s, the film opens with an offhand Melwin (Naslin K Gafoor) battling with self and his mother regarding the stream he should opt for – it is the mainstream ‘Bio-Science’ versus the seemingly safe ‘Humanities’.
 Naturally, Melwin seeks the latter and his mother vouches for the former.
 It takes for a brief meeting with the somewhat weird import from the neighbouring Carmel School, Jaison (Mathew Thomas) that makes his desired shift of classes materialize.
 By this moment, we are aware that the film is going to be about Jaison, not Melwin.